Telling Your Story: Hobbies and TraditionsPosted in Writing Tips

 In the example above, we gave the reader four things throughout the year that you hope to share with a child.
 We also gave them some detail about why we enjoy those special moments – because of family.
 This gives the reader the notion that you spend the most precious moments in life with those you love, and in turn, a child would be surrounded by family and friends during those special times.

 We hope this post has helped you understand how to better tell your story.
-Stay tuned for more Telling Your Story posts in the future, and make sure to check out our other posts for more tips on how to create the best adoption profile for your adoption journey.
+Stay tuned for more Who Are You? posts in the future, and make sure to check out our other posts for more tips on how to create the best adoption profile for your adoption journey.